 7. Test and learn

-Try two different headlines and see which gets more clicks.
+Two different headlines to see which one attracts more clicks.

-Compare a broad audience (for example, all women 25–45 in your city) with a narrower one (women 25–35 interested in beauty services in a specific district).
+A broad audience (for example, all women aged 25 to 45 in your city) and a more specific audience (women aged 25 to 35 interested in beauty services in a particular area).

 Quick pre-launch checklist